-- Along with the trend towards liberalization, the airline industry has undergone major structural transformation and continued to adjust to a dynamic marketplace.
+3.1 Along with the trend towards liberalization, the airline industry has undergone major structural transformation and continued to adjust to a dynamic marketplace.
 On the one hand, airline strategy and planning has been focussing more on alliances, consolidation and cross-border equity investments to exploit network-based economies of scale and scope.
 On the other hand, the full service network model of traditional major airlines has come under scrutiny in an increasingly competitive environment.
 In addition, e-commerce has become a common facility, which has been used extensively by the industry in marketing and selling its products.
 For airports and air navigation services providers, the anticipated demand growth and the new types of traffic generated in large part by liberalization increase their business opportunities but require significant investments in an efficient and timely manner.
-These developments have presented some new challenges to regulatory authorities. - 3.2 Airline alliances.
+These developments have presented some new challenges to regulatory authorities.

+3.2 Airline alliances.
 One of the evolving global phenomena is the formation by airlines of alliances, i.e. voluntary unions of airlines held together by various commercial cooperative arrangements.
 The expansion of alliances is a consequence of airlines' response to, inter alia, perceived regulatory constraints (such as bilateral restrictions on market access, ownership and control), a need to reduce their costs, and economic incentives to restructure into larger networks as markets become more competitive.
-There are now over 650 alliance agreements in the world, which contain a variety of elements, such as codesharing; blocked space; cooperation in marketing, pricing, inventory control and frequent flyer programmes (FFPs); coordination in scheduling; sharing of offices and airport facilities; joint ventures and revenue sharing; and franchising. - 3.3 While numerous agreements concern cooperation on a limited scale (for example, codesharing on certain routes), the number of wide ranging strategic alliances has been on the rise.
-Most notable was the emergence of three "global alliance" groupings (see Table 1), which carry together over 60 per cent of the worldwide scheduled passenger traffic. - 3.4 Each global alliance group remains unstable with partnership relations becoming intertwined and complex.
+There are now over 600 alliance agreements in the world, which contain a variety of elements, such as codesharing; blocked space; cooperation in marketing, pricing, inventory control and frequent flyer programmes (FFPs); coordination in scheduling; sharing of offices and airport facilities; joint ventures and revenue sharing; and franchising.

+3.3 While numerous agreements concern cooperation on a limited scale (for example, codesharing on certain routes), the number of wide ranging strategic alliances has been on the rise.
+Most notable was the emergence of three "global alliance" groupings, which carry together over 60 per cent of the worldwide scheduled passenger traffic:

+- a) "Star Alliance" founded in 1997 (Air Canada, Air China, Air New Zealand, All Nippon Airways, Asiana Airlines, Austrian Airlines, bmi British Midland, EgyptAir, LOT Polish Airlines, Lufthansa, SAS Scandinavian Airlines, Shanghai Airlines, Singapore Airlines, South African Airways, Spanair, Swiss, TAP Portugal, Thai Airways International, Turkish Airlines, United Airlines, and US Airways; to be joined by Air India, Continental Airlines, TAM Airlines and Brussels Airlines); - b) "oneworld" founded in 1998 (American Airlines, British Airways, Cathay Pacific Airways, Finnair, Iberia, Japan Airlines, Lan Airlines, Malev Hungarian Airlines, Qantas Airways, and Royal Jordanian, to be joined by Mexicana); and c) "SkyTeam" founded in 2000 (Aeroflot Russian Airlines, AeroMexico, Air France, Alitalia, China Southern Airlines, Continental Airlines, CSA Czech Airlines, Delta Air Lines, KLM Royal Dutch Airlines, Korean Air, and Northwest Airlines).

+3.4 Each global alliance group remains unstable with partnership relations becoming intertwined and complex.
 For instance, in 2004, Cathay Pacific Airways (oneworld) acquired a 10 per cent stake in Air China (subsequently joined in Star Alliance) and, in 2006, the two airlines strengthened their marketing relationship through increased cross-shareholding.
 In 2007, Varig and Aer Lingus left from Star Alliance and oneworld, respectively.
 In 2008, Continental Airlines and United Airlines signed an agreement, which will lead to Continental's exit from SkyTeam and entry into Star Alliance.
-Mexicana withdrew from Star Alliance in 2004 and joined in oneworld in 2009.
+Mexicana withdrew from Star Alliance in 2004 and is in the process of joining oneworld.